diaxz12/BUILDING-AND-DEPLOYING-AI-AGENTS---Part-2/assignments/class-06-guardrails-lab/README.md

      - How to read the logs/Streamlit panel.
      - A quick summary of your dataset results.

----

-## Part 2 — Guardrail Planning for Your Capstone

-10. **Pick a capstone scenario to analyze.**
-    - Choose the capstone idea you are leaning toward.
-    - Write a one-paragraph refresher in `guardrail_brainstorm.md` so future you remembers the context.

-11. **List the guardrails your capstone will need.**
-    - Brainstorm at least five guardrail ideas that match your capstone’s users, data, and integrations.
-    - For each guardrail, note why it is needed (problem it prevents, user it protects, or compliance reason).

-12. **Create a simple risk register.**
-    - In the same `guardrail_brainstorm.md`, list potential failures or attacks your capstone might face.
-    - Assign each risk a criticality label (`High`, `Medium`, `Low`) and briefly explain the impact if it slips through.
-    - Link each risk to one or more guardrails you listed so reviewers see the coverage plan.

-Feel free to include diagrams or tables if they help you explain the plan.
-The goal is clarity, not formality.

 ## Deliverables

 - Share the source code of the assignment.
 - Updated FastAPI service and Streamlit UI code with the new guardrails.
 - Prompt dataset and tests: `tests/data/guardrail_prompts.jsonl`, `tests/test_guardrails.py`, and generated `tests/guardrail_results.json`.
 - Documentation updates (`README.md` and optional `evaluation.md`) explaining setup, guardrails, and evidence.
-- `guardrail_brainstorm.md` capturing guardrail needs, risk rankings, and next steps for your capstone.
 - Optional: quick video demonstrating a blocked dark-web request.